rxdu/libgraph/docs/doxygen/mainpage.md

 In other cases, you can copy data to graph vertices and treat the graph and the original data as two separate entities.
 The data copied to a graph will be managed by the graph.
 You only need to recycle the original data properly.

 An detailed example of the graph and path search can be found in "demo/graph_demo.cpp".
-The basic operations of Graph<BDSExample>, Graph<BDSExample*> and Graph<const BDSExample&> are shown in the demo.
+The basic operations of Graph<StateExample>, Graph<StateExample*> and Graph<const StateExample&> are shown in the demo.

 ### d.
 Notes on Graph